pascallaliberte/sharpen.page/review.md

 **To proceed:**

-[Fill out the questionnaire below {% include svg/caret-bottom.svg.html %}](#questionnaire){: .cta-btn } and be sure mention you're thinking of Option #3.
+[Fill out the questionnaire below {% include svg/caret-bottom.svg.html %}](#start){: .cta-btn } and be sure mention you're thinking of Option #3.
 I'll get back to you to confirm availability before we proceed.

 ---

 Alternatively, if you'd just like to have a consultation call, please check out the **[/visualize](/visualize#details)** package which goes **CDN $250**, which includes an email back and forth ahead of the call, and a recording of our call.

 I also offer a more in-depth service to peer into the minds of your buyers through purchase interviews, useful when you've gotten enough sales to know that you can go sharper with your product/service offering.
 That's the **[/understand](/understand#details)** package.

+---

 ## Common Hesitations